yinxing2008/kotlinMVVM/README.md

-# simpleNote
-a simple note app
+# sample project of kotlin with MVVM